yousefalm1/gym_management/README.md

 | [#7](https://github.com/) | As a First Time Visitor, I want access to testimonials from previous learners to gain insights into their experiences and the value they derived from the classes. |
 | [#8](https://github.com/) | As a First Time Visitor, I want the website to provide clear navigation and a visually appealing layout to enhance my overall user experience. |

-## Technologies Used
-- ### Languages:
-    - [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.

 #### Regular User (Customer)

  Issue ID    | User Story |